simpleweb/rusic-theme-forum/README.md

-## Rusic - ideas theme
+## Rusic - forum theme

-Free theme to create and share ideas.
+A free forum / discussion board theme with voting.

 See http://hq.rusic.com/theming for documentation on creating Rusic themes.